 Walking and Hiking

 Walkers won’t want to miss the various delights of Bob Noble Park either.
 You’ll feel like a character from a Victorian novel as you pass beneath the impressive stone gate and then stroll around the lake.
 Check out the famous "Duck House," and then drop a fishing line in from the bridge.
-Don’t be surprised if you have to dodge a frisbee or two, or better yet, bring one along and join in.
+Don’t be surprised if you have to dodge a frisbee or two, or better yet, bring one along.

 Chirping birds and croaking frogs will provide the soundtrack for early risers on a walk around the Clarks River National Wildlife Refuge.
 Roughly 3 miles of trail provide opportunities for photographers and birders to spot some of the 200 species of songbirds that frequent the refuge.
 The refuge also includes a fishing pond and is open from dawn to dusk, seven days a week.
 To further investigate the area’s wildlife population, take a trip to the environmental education and recreation area located off Highway 408, east of Benton.